msv-lab/llm-play/README.md

 - `%%FILE%%` - replaced with a path to a temporary file containing the answer.
 - `%%TASK%%` - replaced with the task name.

-For commands that require multiple answers or inputs, indexed placeholders are provided, e.g. `%%ANSWER1%%` and `%%ANSWER2%%`.
+For commands that require multiple answers, indexed placeholders are provided, e.g. `%%ANSWER1%%`, `%%ANSWER2%%`, `%%FILE1%%` and `%%FILE2%%`.

-Variants of placeholders wrapped in quotes are available for safety when handling special characters, e.g. `%%SINGLEQOUTED_ANSWER%%` and `%%DOUBLEQOUTED_ANSWER%%`.
+Variants of shell-escaped placeholders are available for safety when handling special characters, e.g. `%%ESCAPED_ANSWER%%`, `%%ESCAPED_FILE%%`, `%%ESCAPED_TASK%%`.